TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-selectingmodels.md

 	automl_config = AutoMLConfig(task = "classification",
 								 training_data = train_dataset,
 								 label_column_name = "Age",
-								 blacklist_models=['DecisionTree','BernoulliNaiveBayes']
+								 blocked_models=['DecisionTree','BernoulliNaiveBayes']
 								 )
 	```
 This code basically means that AutoML child runs will try all the available algorithms in AutoML targeting the `classification` problem. only use the algorithms `LightGBM`, `SVM`, `LogisticRegression` while trying multiple combinations of hyper-parameters in the multiple child runs to be tried.

-4. Note that usually you will either whitelist or blacklist algorithms.
+4. Note that usually you will either allow or block algorithms.
 It doesn't make much sense to use both at the same time.

 5. In order to find out the names of all the possible algorithms supported by AutoML (constants or name IDs to be provided in your code), consult that in the following AutoML SDK reference pages: